 On September 22, 2004, R. A. Davis Commodities, LLC filed a complaint for breach of contract, promissory estoppel and negligence in the Superior Court of the State of California for the County of Fresno against PEI California.
-The complaint seeks actual and consequential damages in the amount of approximately \$700,000 based on PEI California's alleged breach of certain rolled corn purchase contracts.
+The complaint sought actual and consequential damages in the amount of approximately \$700,000 based on PEI California's alleged breach of certain rolled corn purchase contracts.
 PEI California responded to the complaint on January 27, 2005.
-PEI California also filed a cross-complaint against RA Davis on that date, alleging breach of oral and written contract in connection with sales of feed product as well as "transloading" services performed for FA Davis.
-The cross-complaint seeks damages in the amount of \$121,435.
-We are currently in the process of drafting written discovery, which we plan to serve on plaintiff later this month.
-The trial in this matter is set for March 13, 2006.
-We believe that the claims made in the complaint are without merit and we expect to vigorously defend this lawsuit.
+PEI California also filed a cross-complaint against R.A.
+Davis on that date, alleging breach of oral and written contract in connection with sales of feed product as well as "transloading" services performed for R.A Davis.
+The cross-complaint sought damages in the amount of \$121,435.
+We settled these matters with R. A. Davis in July 2005 and paid R.A.
+Davis \$75,000.00 in connection with such settlement.